 The Authority will compare its airline costs per enplaned passenger ("CPE") with available sources of data, including the rating agencies' median reports and a selected peer group of airports.
 Due to the different ways that airports set airline rates and charges, it is recognized that comparisons between airports can be misleading.

-The Authority will regularly review and monitor CPE and seek to maintain a competitive rate as the New T1 program is advanced and passenger traffic stabilizes.
+The Authority will regularly review and monitor CPE and seek to maintain a competitive rate.
+As the Authority advances the definition and scope of the planned Airport Development Program, the Authority anticipates potential revisions to these CPE targets.